Degrees and Certificates

 Integrated Basic Education and Skills Training (I-BEST)

 I-BEST is a nationally-recognized model that allows advanced ESL and ABE students to begin their college workforce or academic studies right away.
 It does this by having students work with two teachers in the same classroom, with one teacher presenting job skills or academic lessons and the other assisting students with building their basic skills in reading, writing, math, speaking, and listening.
 Students learn several topics at once, earning college credits and moving faster toward their career or education goals.
 LWTech I-BEST allows students to enter academic transfer degree programs as well as workforce programs in manufacturing, allied health, and business.
-Information about the I-BEST program can be found in the Transitions Office housed in the Technology Building, T217.
+Programs that offer I-BEST pathways are listed with I-BEST in the certificate title in the catalog.

 High School Programs